 Surveillance for an Overall View of Employees

 Installing and servicing camera systems has long remained one of our most popular commercial services.
 Taking this step can add security in a couple different ways.
-For one, placing cameras in areas that have sensitive equipment or valuable products helps protect that vicinity.
+For one, placing cameras in areas that have sensitive equipment or valuable products helps monitor that vicinity.
 If anybody takes something, you will have the video footage to see exactly what happened.
 Furthermore, the presence of cameras alone helps deter potential thieves.
 Workers who know they may get caught for taking from their company are far less likely to attempt stealing anything.

 Additionally, adding cameras can also help remove suspicion from innocent employees in the case of a theft.
 If something goes missing and workers start claiming innocence, having cameras with a good overall view of the work environment can provide an alibi.
 The combination of extra security and the ability to help determine your potential suspects in the case of burglary makes installing video surveillance a great way to create a measure of employee tracking.
-Our Best Practices for Protecting Your Surveillance Cameras can also help you choose the right cameras and installation locations for the job.
+Our Best Practices for Surveillance Camera Maintenance can also help you choose the right cameras and installation locations for the job.
 Now let’s look at a tracking measure that also controls who can enter certain areas of a business.

 Business owners may have a few different concepts in mind when they contact us about access control.
 After all, many different types of products fit under this umbrella.
 Card and fob readers, keypads, and even biometric scanners all fit under this umbrella.
 However, we can use our access control software to control and manage all of these types of access control technology.
 In our post detailing the How, Where, When, and Why of Access Control, we spell out the pros and cons of different types of readers.
 Regardless of the specifics, however, installing an access control system always provides unique security as well as easy employee tracking.

 Access control technology allows you to control who can enter which parts of a building, and when.
 Additionally, our access control software, powered by AMAG, even keeps track of failed access attempts.
 Therefore, you can catch employees who attempt to snoop, even if they cannot access the parts of the building they attempt to sneak into.
-We install many access control systems to protect both the exterior and the interior of our customers’ businesses.
+We install many access control systems in both the exterior and the interior of our customers’ businesses.
 Now let’s look at an idea that takes this same concept to a smaller scale.

 Cam Locks that Provide Employee Tracking